GiannettaGerardo/2Auth/README.md

   <a href="https://spring.io/"><img src="https://img.shields.io/badge/Spring%20Boot-3.x-brightgreen.svg" alt="Spring Boot Version"></a>
 </p>

-**2Auth** is a robust and comprehensive authentication and authorization solution built with Java Spring Boot 3.
+**2Auth** is a robust and comprehensive authentication and authorization solution built with Java Spring Boot 3 and MongoDB.

 ## Overview